borbware/unity-basics-course/gamedev/playtesting.md

 * A note, however:
   * To my experience, playtesters are good at pointing out what's bad about the game
   * ...but their ***solution suggestions*** miss the mark more often than not
-* Iterate your game mechanics and interface with the feedback in mind, while also listening to your own instincts.
-In other words, listen but do not treat all feedback as infallible.
+* Iterate your game mechanics and interface with the feedback in mind... while also listening to your own instincts!
+  * You can't implement every suggestion!
+  * Instinct for what the game needs and what it doesn't is one of the most important skills for the game designer to develop

 ## Why playtest?

 * Creation is 1% inspiration and 99% revision.
+(Jason Wiser)
 * Our reality is not the only reality.
+(Also Jason Wiser)
 <!-- Culture: common modes of consumption, presentation, or interaction. -->
 * Testing is how we come to understand our audience's needs.
+(Yup it's Jason Wiser)
 * Also, remember: negative player feedback is very rarely a critique of the designer
   * Rather, it is born out of wanting to see the game become its best possible version

-# Extras
+# Additional fleeting ideas

 ## Two schools of game dev
 <!-- _backgroundColor: #5d275d -->